dheerajatmakuri/Netflix-Data-Analysis-Using-Tableau/README.md

 ## Key Insights

 - **Geographical Distribution**: The United States has the highest number of Netflix content pieces, followed by Canada and India.
-- **Ratings**: TV-MA rated content dominates the Netflix library, followed by TV-14 and TV-PG.
+- **Ratings**: TV-MA-rated content dominates the Netflix library, followed by TV-14 and TV-PG.
 - **Release Trends**: There has been a significant increase in Netflix content production and addition to the library, particularly from 2016 onwards.
 - **Genre Popularity**: International Dramas and Documentaries are among the most prevalent genres on Netflix.